So, you’re wondering about Smile Direct Club (SDC), and if it’s the best option for you.

 If you are eager to find out if you’re an eligible candidate for SmileDirectClub, take their quick Smile Assessment by clicking on the link below!

 Does Smile Direct Club work?

 Of course, if you visit the SDC website, you’ll find plenty of reviews and information that suggest that it does work.
-And as Dr. Dave points out in the video above, it can work for very specific cases.
+And it can work for many people, as Dr. Dave point out in the video above, albeit begrudgingly.

-But the truth is, for most people, hands-on orthodontist supervision is necessary for a truly safe and effective teeth-straightening process.
+But for some cases, hands-on orthodontist supervision is necessary for a truly effective teeth-straightening process.